Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/upgrade-to-python3.md

 You can use the helper methods `safe_text` and `safe_bytes` (`safe_unicode` and `safe_encode` in Plone 5.1).

-`python-modernize` also does not touch the import statement `from StringIO import StringIO`, even though this works only in Python 2.
+`python-modernize` also doesn't touch the import statement `from StringIO import StringIO`, even though this works only in Python 2.
 You have to check whether you are dealing with text or binary data and use the appropriate import statement from `six` (https://six.readthedocs.io/#six.StringIO).

 ```python